Toronto-Dominion Centre: Construction

 The development of the TD Centre required Fairview to acquire a full city block of downtown Toronto, except for some frontages on Bay Street and at the corner of King and York Streets.
 Among notable losses from the subsequent demolition were the Rossin House Hotel, which dated to the 1850s and was once one of the city's preeminent hotels.
 The Carrère and Hastings Bank of Toronto headquarters, at the southwest corner of King and Bay Streets, was also razed despite protests urging that the Beaux-Arts building be incorporated into the new centre.
 Fairview officials brushed these aside and said that it "did not fit in".
 Elements of the old edifice can still be found as relics in Guild Park and Gardens, in Scarborough.

 The first structure completed was the Toronto-Dominion Bank Tower (now the TD Bank Tower) in 1967.
 Though the complex remained unfinished, the official opening took place on 16 May of that year to coincide with the Canadian Centennial celebrations, with Princess Alexandra, The Honourable Lady Ogilvy, presiding, accompanied by her husband, Sir Angus Ogilvy.

 At 222.8 m, the tower was the tallest building in Canada when completed.
 The completion of the banking pavilion and the Royal Trust Tower (now the TD North Tower) followed in 1968 and 1969, respectively.
 The Commercial Union Tower (now the TD West Tower) was added in 1974 and was the first on the site not conceived by Mies in his plan.
 It was followed by the IBM Tower (now the TD South Tower), built south of Wellington Street across from the original campus in 1985.
 The 23-storey building at 95 Wellington Street was completed in 1987 and contains 330000 sqft.
 Cadillac Fairview acquired it in 1998 and incorporated it into Toronto-Dominion Centre.
-Finally with little available space left on or near the block, the final building—the Ernst & Young Tower (now 222 Bay Street)—was in 1992 constructed over the existing 1930s Toronto Stock Exchange.
+Finally with little available space left on or near the block, the final building—the Ernst & Young Tower (now 222 Bay Street)—was constructed in 1992 over the existing 1930s Toronto Stock Exchange.

-1960s–2000
+Late 20th century

 From November 27–30, 1967, the 54th floor of the newly finished Toronto-Dominion Bank Tower was the venue of the centennial year Confederation of Tomorrow conference, a summit of provincial premiers (except for W.A.C.
 Bennett) convened by Ontario Premier John Robarts.
 It was an unsuccessful attempt to achieve a provincial agreement for amendments to the constitution of Canada proposed by Prime Minister Lester B. Pearson.

 In 1993, Garry Hoy, a 39-year-old lawyer of Holden Day Wilson, plunged 24 floors to his death after repeatedly charging a window while attempting to demonstrate its strength to a group of visiting law students.